Overview: How to get Products Overseas

 Murdo, would you say that one of the ways to kind of dip your toe in the water would be to start small, so do small scale thing first, then scale it upwards as time progresses and your experience progresses?

 Yes, I would imagine that one would like to harbor the idea that I can always just dip my toe in the water.
 Now, that is on the basis that your target market will allow you just to dip your toe in the water.
 They might want you to put your foot up to the knee in the water in the first instance because their demands are something that they want to be met.
 Trying to meet their demands with your wee (little) toe might not be adequate for them.
-So, it depends again on, what does the market dictate?
+So, it depends again on, what does the market dictates?

 However, whatever the market dictates it is up to the business leader to determine that “that’s a stage too far”, or “yes I’m comfortable with going that far.”
-Quantities are usually one of the main things, quantities and price….are usually the main things.
+Quantities are usually one of the main things, quantities, and prices….are usually the main things.
 So yes, these things have to be taken on board and considered, but again in the initial stages, product compatibility and the distribution channel, all the procedures that need to be put into place for that.